 Director of the Institute for Development Studies (IDS), at the University of Nairobi

-Dr Anthony Mveyange is the Executive Director of the Partnership for African Social and Governance Research (PASGR), a research and training not for profit international organisation operating in over 20 countries in Africa.
-He is a passionate Tanzanian development economist whose research and policy interests include (but not limited to) inequality, poverty, health and education, agriculture, natural resources, international trade, trade policy, economic growth, and development in Africa.
-Anthony has vast experience in designing and evaluating projects and programmes, policy advisory, designing and overseeing thematic research-related programmes in Africa.
+Anthony Mveyange is a passionate Tanzanian development economist whose research and policy interests include (but not limited to) inequality, poverty, health and education, agriculture, natural resources, international trade, trade policy, economic growth, and development in Africa.
+Anthony has vast experience in designing and evaluating projects and programmes, policy advisory, designing and overseeing thematic research-related initiatives in Africa.

-Prior to joining PASGR, Anthony was a Regional Research and Learning Director at Trademark East Africa (TMEA), based in Nairobi, Kenya where he directed research and learning portfolio in ten Eastern African countries (Tanzania, Kenya, Uganda, Rwanda, Burundi, Ethiopia, South Sudan, Malawi, Somaliland and Eastern DRC).
-He also led a six-countries (i.e., Tanzania, Kenya, Burundi, Rwanda, Uganda and South Sudan) research initiative funded by Bill and Melinda Gates Foundation through the African Economic Research Consortium (AERC) on the impact of COVID-19 pandemic on East Africa Economies and has consulted for Porticus Africa as an independent Monitoring, Evaluation and Learning (MEL) advisor on Early Childhood Development and Child protection projects in Kenya, Tanzania, Zimbabwe and South Africa.
+Prior to joining PASGR, Anthony was a Regional Research and Learning Director at TradeMark East Africa (TMEA), based in Nairobi, Kenya where he directed research and learning portfolio in ten Eastern African countries (Tanzania, Kenya, Uganda, Rwanda, Burundi, Ethiopia, South Sudan, Malawi, Somaliland and Eastern DRC).
+He also led a six-countries (i.e., Tanzania, Kenya, Burundi, Rwanda, Uganda and South Sudan) research initiative funded by Bill and Melinda Gates Foundation through the African Economic Research Consortium (AERC) on the impact of COVID-19 pandemic on East Africa Economies and consulted for Porticus Africa as an independent Monitoring, Evaluation and Learning (MEL) advisor on Early Childhood Development and Child protection projects in Kenya, Tanzania, Zimbabwe and South Africa.

 6th Floor, I & M Building